openhab/openhab-addons/addons/binding/org.openhab.binding.onkyo/README.md

 This binding integrates the Onkyo AV receivers.

 ## Introduction

 Binding should be compatible with Onkyo AV receivers which support ISCP (Integra Serial Control Protocol) over Ethernet (eISCP).

 ## Supported Things

 This binding supports only one thing: The Onkyo AV Receiver

 ## Discovery

 This binding can discover the supported Onkyo AV Receivers.
 At the moment only the following models are supported:

 * TX-NR535

 ## Binding Configuration

 The binding can auto-discover the Onkyo AVRs present on your local network.
 The auto-discovery is enabled by default.
 To disable it, you can create a file in the services directory called onkyo.cfg with the following content:

 ```
 org.openhab.onkyo:enableAutoDiscovery=false
 ```

-This configuration parameter only controls the Onkyo AVR auto-discovery process, not the OpenHAB auto-discovery.
-Moreover, if the OpenHAB auto-discovery is disabled, the Onkyo AVR auto-discovery is disabled too.
+This configuration parameter only controls the Onkyo AVR auto-discovery process, not the openHAB auto-discovery.
+Moreover, if the openHAB auto-discovery is disabled, the Onkyo AVR auto-discovery is disabled too.

 ## Thing Configuration

 The Onkyo AVR thing requires the ip address and the port to access it on.
 In the thing file, this looks e.g. like
 ```